felipe-rod123/polygon-object-detection/README.md

 ## Polygon 🖌️

-_Polygon_ is a semantic segmentation labeling tool designed to facilitate the creation of high-quality annotations for AI computer vision models.
-This tool provides a user-friendly interface for annotating images with various tools and features, ensuring precision and efficiency in the labeling process.
+_Polygon_ is an object detection (segmentation) labeling tool designed to facilitate the creation of high-quality annotations for AI computer vision models.

 ### Features ✅

 #### Annotation Options

-- **Brush Annotation**: Toggle between brush annotation and polygon annotation modes.
+- **Brush Annotation**: Toggle between brush, polygon and rectangle annotation modes.
-- **Brush Size**: Allow users to choose the brush size when in brush mode.
+- **Brush Size**: Allow users to choose the stroke size when in draw mode.

 #### Class Management

 - **Define Classes**: Provide a way to define class names and assign a unique color to each class.
-- **Color Management**: Ensure no overlap of colors (pixels should only belong to one class).

 #### Editing Tools